Build your first Supply Chain

 Caution

 Tanzu Supply Chain is currently in beta and is not intended for production use.
-It is intended only for evaluation purposes of the next generation Supply Chain.
+It is intended only for evaluation purposes for the next generation Supply Chain.
 For the current Supply Chain solution, see the Supply Chain Choreographer documentation.

 This SupplyChain retrieves the source code from a Git repository, and proceeds with building and packaging it as a Carvel package.
 Subsequently, it initiates a pull request (PR) to transfer the Carvel package to a GitOps repository, facilitating the installation of the built package on the Run clusters.
 In this tutorial, you will construct a supply chain to build, test, and package Java Maven applications.